 The NCC review is also including methodology to assess the NatHERS of existing homes to help guide house purchasing and renovations to gain the maximum benefits.

 On the NatHERS and the your home websites are great resources to help you get the best house designed to a high standard.
-Various calculators and checklists and design plans and specifications exist to help you get to a high NatHERS score for your new home.
+Various calculators and checklists and design plans and specifications exist to help you get to a high NatHERS score for your new home as well as existing structures.

 You can enter your own data and get an assessment on your house at NABERS.